lvgl/lvgl/docs/overview/font.rst

 Load a font at run-time
 ***********************

-:cpp:func:`lv_binfont_load` can be used to load a font from a file.
+:cpp:func:`lv_binfont_create` can be used to load a font from a file.
 The font needs to have a special binary format.
 (Not TTF or WOFF).
 Use `lv_font_conv <https://github.com/lvgl/lv_font_conv/>`__ with the ``--format bin`` option to generate an LVGL compatible font file.